 With such a weighty topic, we called on Cait Donovan, a burnout expert and acupuncturist, to lead our October Networkplaceless event and share strategies for preventing and managing burnout.
 She maintained a positive atmosphere and created an open space for conversation, guiding the group through the key reasons why remote workers experience burnout.

-Cait explained that, once diagnosed, burnout can be traced back to two sources: external or company contributing factors, and internal individually owned factors.
-“The biggest causes of burnout are your workplace, and not you, as a person,” says Cait.
+Donovan explained that, once diagnosed, remote work burnout can be traced back to two sources: external or company contributing factors, and internal individually owned factors.
+“The biggest causes of burnout are your workplace, and not you, as a person,” says Donovan.
 If employees are feeling burned out, it’s primarily a result of company culture.
 She believes a burnout-proof culture starts with leadership.
 (We agree.)

-Citing the Harvard Business Review, Cait shared six external causes of burnout companies must help employees navigate, which include:
+Citing the Harvard Business Review, Donovan shared six external causes of burnout companies must help employees navigate, which include:

-While we spent time discussing each factor, Cait zeroed in on lack of recognition.
+While we spent time discussing each factor, Donovan zeroed in on lack of recognition.
 When workers are feeling unfulfilled, it may have nothing to do with financial compensation.

-“Everybody needs to hear from the outside that their work is valued, that what they’ve done is recognized, and that they are valuable as people,” says Cait.
+“Everybody needs to hear from the outside that their work is valued, that what they’ve done is recognized, and that they are valuable as people,” says Donovan.

-As we discussed in a recent workshop training session with one of our clients, managers of remote and hybrid teams should offer 5 affirmations or positive comments for every 1 criticism.
-Cait explained that affirmation is an important antidote to burnout, and even more essential on remote teams.
+As we discussed in a recent session with one of our clients, managers of remote and hybrid teams should offer five affirmations or positive comments for every one criticism.
+Donovan explained that affirmation is an important antidote to burnout, and even more essential on remote teams.

 A few ideas for managers and leaders:

-As described, burnout is most commonly caused by company factors, but Cait also shared six internal factors that can influence burnout:
+As described, burnout is most commonly caused by company factors, but Donovan also shared six internal factors that can influence burnout: